Chamaerhodos erecta

 What traditional systems uses this plant?

-This plant, commonly known as rosebay willowherb or rosebay, was historically utilized by Indigenous North American tribes as a medicinal resource for treating various ailments.
+This plant, commonly known as rosebay willowherb or rosebay, was historically utilized by various indigenous cultures for its medicinal properties in treating skin ailments and gastrointestinal issues.

 What are the pharmacological activities of Chamaerhodos erecta?